ibm-cloud-docs/event-notifications/en-email-best-practices.md

   - **Domain-based Message Authentication, Reporting, and Conformance (DMARC)**: DMARC is an email authentication and reporting protocol that builds upon SPF and DKIM.
 It allows you to set policies that define how email providers should handle emails that fail authentication checks.
 DMARC helps prevent domain spoofing and phishing attacks by providing clear instructions to email receivers on how to handle messages that claim to be from your domain.
 DMARC also offers reporting features, giving you insights into how your email domain is used and whether unauthorized sources are attempting to send emails on your behalf.

-With the implementation of DMARC in addition to DKIM and SPF, your email messages will be more secure, and you'll have better control over how emails claiming to be from your domain are treated by email service providers, enhancing your email deliverability and security.
+With the implementation of DMARC in addition to DKIM and SPF, your email messages are more secure, and you have better control over how emails claiming to be from your domain are treated by email service providers, enhancing your email deliverability and security.

-## Handling Emails in Spam/Junk Folders
+## Handling emails in spam or junk folders
 {: #en-email-spamhandling}

 It's important for users to understand that despite following best practices, some legitimate emails might still end up in their spam or junk folders.
 This can occur for various reasons, such as user preferences or the occasional marking of emails as spam by other recipients.